EliahKagan/palgoviz/doc/install-with-poetry.md

 palgoviz can also be [installed with `conda` or `mamba`](install-with-conda.md), which is what we usually do.
-We do not currently pin specific package version in `environment.yml`, but if you don’t need that, then you may prefer to use `conda`/`mamba`, especially if you don’t want to have to bother making sure Python 3.11 and Graphviz are externally available (since `conda`/`mamba` will install those in the Conda environment,
+We do not currently pin specific package versions in `environment.yml`, but if you don’t need that, then you may prefer to use `conda`/`mamba`, especially if you don’t want to have to bother making sure Python 3.11 and Graphviz are externally available (since `conda`/`mamba` will install those in the Conda environment,